hlavnjak/lesynth/README.md

 # LeSynth - Fourier

 A powerful Fourier synthesizer VST3 audio plugin built in Rust using the nih-plug framework.
-LeSynth generates harmonic sounds through Fourier synthesis with customizable amplitude and phase curves for each harmonic.
+LeSynth - Fourier generates harmonic sounds through Fourier synthesis with customizable amplitude and phase curves for each harmonic.

 ## Features